 We owe it to humanity to urgently discover the limits of the possible here, not just to talk about limiting the harm of what’s possible.
 To take the abilities that tech provides us and use them mindfully to do good.
 Now that, for many, would be true magic.

-Matt Haworth is the co-founder and director of Reason Digital.
-These issues are discussed at DigitalAgenda’s Power & Responsibility Summit at London’s British Library on 4 October.
-Secure your summit ticket now.
+These issues will be discussed at DigitalAgenda’s Power & Responsibility Summit at London’s British Library on 9 October.